Main Menu 1

 1945-1990

 Ludwig Mies van de Rohe with model of IIT Crown HallMiesian is a term used to describe architecture that was inspired by or built in the style of the prominent and vastly influential 20th Century architect Ludwig Mies van der Rohe.
 A native of Germany, Mies van der Rohe immigrated to the United States in 1937.
 Originally associated with the Bauhaus movement in Europe, Mies went on to innovate post WWII architecture so much that he pioneered his own eponymous style.
-His designs influenced a range of building types, from single story dwellings, to small and large scale commercial buildings.
+His designs influenced a range of building types, from dwellings, churches and educational buildings, to small and large scale commercial buildings.

 Although his early work was largely Neo-Classical in style, Mies began to establish himself as a forward thinking modernist in the early 1920s.
 By the time his world-famous Barcelona Pavilion was constructed in 1928, Mies had risen to the upper echelons of European modernism.
 In 1930 has was appointed director of the Bauhaus design school is Dessau and served as its director until it was closed by Nazi authorities in 1932.

-Although few architects knew much about his architecture before his arrival in the United States, his postwar designs and teachings at IIT significantly influenced nationwide architectural design during the 1950s and 60s.
+Although few architects knew much about his architecture before his arrival in the United States, his postwar designs and teachings at IIT quickly and significantly influenced nationwide architectural design during the 1950s and 60s.
 His designs for the Farnsworth House (1950); 860-880 Lake Shore Drive Apartments (1951); IIT’s Crown Hall (1956); and the Seagram Building (1958) set precedents for structural clarity, simplicity, and the expression of technology in architecture.

-IIT Campus, Alumni Hall, Chicago - 1946Despite the failings of some of his followers, the Miesian style proliferated and now can be found in almost every community throughout the United States.
+IIT Campus, Alumni Hall, Chicago - 1946Despite the failings of some of his followers, the Miesian style (in various forms) proliferated and now can be found in almost every community throughout the United States.
 The term “Miesian” as a design idiom began to be used shortly after his death and has been found in marketing materials here in Washington State as early as 1972.
 However reference to his aesthetic, dates to as early as the late 1950s when marketers noted residential designs for sale in the Seattle area with the “sophisticated simplicity stemming from the Mies van der Rohe school of contemporary design.”
 Helping to promote his work and design ideas in the far reaches of the Pacific Northwest, was the Henry Art Gallery at the University of Washington which hosted a Museum of Modern Art traveling exhibit of Mies’s photographs, plans, and renderings in 1950.
-Several documentary television shows during the early 1960s also brought Mies’s work to the forefront of the American public.
+Several documentary television shows during the early 1960s also brought Mies’s work to the forefront of the general American public.

 Miesian architecture reflects the rationalist tendencies expressed in Mies van der Rohe’s work with his motto of “less is more.”
 The style is reflected in two sub-types: multi-story high-rise buildings, and small-scale commercial and residential structures.
-While it was always Mies’ intent that his approach and vocabulary be put to wider use, the most successful examples came from large firms staffed with devoted and knowledgeable designers, some former pupils others employees from his firm who branched off on their own.
+While it was always Mies’ intent that his approach and vocabulary be put to wider use, the most successful examples came from large firms staffed with devoted and knowledgeable designers; some former pupils, others employees from his firm who had branched off on their own.
 Generally examples here in the Pacific Northwest tend to be simplified versions of Mies’s designs, many just borrowing elements of the style to capture a mood or feeling.

 Lemke House, Berlin - 1933High-rise buildings are characterized by their grid-like, exposed steel-frame exterior, and utilized curtain wall construction to create a precise rectangular form.
 The ground story of the building is often set back behind a series of steel piers, which often creates a visual effect of the building “floating” above its site.
 In some the grid of the frame is frankly expressed, while in others, verticality is stressed with I-beams or “fins” rising uninterrupted through the upper stories.
 Outside stairs are broad and temple like; sometimes they are given a floating effect through the omission of the risers.
 A typical Miesian type of roof consists of a slab hung from external beams supported only at the sides.